PawseySC/singularity-containers/_episodes/32-writable-overlay-trinity-conda.md

 keypoints:
 - Bind mounts make host files directly accessible at selected paths inside a container
+- A bind mount replaces whatever the image provides at that path; a persistent overlay merges with it.
+The choice is not just about file counts
 - An immutable container image can be combined with a separate writable overlay
+- A persistent overlay is an EXT3 filesystem inside a single file, with its own fixed size and inode count decided at creation time
 - Persistent overlays can reduce host-visible file counts, preserve application output across container runs, and store additional software without modifying the container image
 - Changes stored in a persistent overlay remain available across container runs
 - From the host filesystem's perspective, an overlay consolidates many internal files into a single overlay file